Separate APRN Tracks

 Rocky Mountain University of Health Professions is accredited by the Northwest Commission on Colleges and Universities (8060 165th Avenue NE Ste 100, Redmond, WA 98052-3981), an institutional accrediting body recognized by the Secretary of the US Department of Education.

-RMUoHP is currently submitting substantial change documentation for final programmatic accreditation through the CCNE.
+RMUoHP is currently preparing for a site evaluation for final programmatic accreditation through the CCNE.
 Depending on the timing and results of our accreditation visit from the CCNE, students in the MSN program may need to complete the DNP (Post-Master’s)—for which we are CCNE accredited—to be eligible to sit for certification in their APRN specialty.